ZahraMaroufi1996/ims_project_with_react/README.md

 ## Available Scripts

+To launch the project, you must first install the relevant packages.
+In the project directory , we use the following command
+### `npm install`

-In the project directory, you can run:
+Then you can run:

 ### `npm start`